VincentMarnier/jampgame_proxy/README.md

-# JKA_YBEProxy
+# jampgame_proxy

-Educational project on the creation of a proxy between the server engine and the game module of the game STAR WARS™ Jedi Knight - Jedi Academy™
+Proxy between the server engine and the game module of the game STAR WARS™ Jedi Knight - Jedi Academy™.
+This aims to add features to yberion's original work [JKA_YBEProxy](https://github.com/Yberion/JKA_YBEProxy)

 ## Compilation

-To compile a 32bits version on a 64bits linux distribution add the following define when generating the CMAKE files:

-``cmake .. -DTARGET_ARCH=x86``
+You can use `build.sh` to build the proxy by yourself.

 Patchnote : https://hackmd.io/E6LOdJOVQBi4pr1S7z11UA